RCCG pastor: "They met him in a pool of blood, was coughing out blood - Brother

-Omoniyi, who is the first prosecution witness, told a Lagos State High Court sitting at Tafawa Balewa Square, Lagos State that he got to know that his brother was killed in the church when he received a phone call from his younger sister.
+Dada who is a brother to the murdered pastor and the first prosecution witness disclosed this in the ongoing trial of two teenage boys, Farouk Mohammed, and Kasali Jamiu, who allegedly killed cleric.

-Justice Sherifat Sonaike remanded Mohammed and Jamiu on October 20, following their arraignment over the murder of the 46-year-old pastor.
+Aminu Adamu: First Lady Aisha Buhari to testify as police reveal offence committed by remanded student

-At the commencement of trial, Omoniyi, who was led in evidence by the Director of Public Prosecution, Dr Babajide Martins, told justice Sonaike that before he got to the church, his sister informed him that the pastor’s corpse had been taken to the Navy Town Hospital.
+He told a Lagos state High Court sitting at Tafawa Balewa Square, Lagos state that he got to know that his brother was killed in the church through his younger sister, Punch Newspaper reports.

 The witness said: